DataDog/documentation/content/en/monitors/guide/monitor_api_options.md

   - To mute the alert completely: `{'*': None}`
   - To mute `role:db` for a short time: `{'role:db': 1412798116}`

 - **`new_group_delay`** Time (in seconds) before starting alerting on new groups, to allow newly created applications or containers to fully start.
 Should be a non negative integer.
 Default: **60**.
-Example : If you are using containerized architecture, setting an evaluation delay prevents your monitor grouped by containers from triggering when a new container is created, which may cause some latency or cpu usage to spike up in the first minutes.
+Example: If you are using a containerized architecture, setting an evaluation delay prevents your monitor's group-by containers from triggering when a new container is created, which may cause some latency or a spike in CPU usage in the first minutes.

 - **`new_host_delay`** Time (in seconds) to allow a host to boot and applications to fully start before starting the evaluation of monitor results.
 Should be a non negative integer. **Deprecated: Use `new_group_delay` instead**